There may be changes to the course due to to corona restrictions. See Canvas and StudentWeb for info.

 - Do an econometric analysis in Stata using your own data

 The course consists of lectures and independent studies in the form of reading the textbook, solving problem sets, doing PC exercises, and writing a term paper.
 The students are encouraged to work in groups.
 The term paper is a group exercise.
-Two to four students can participate in one group.
+Two to three students can participate in one group.
 In special cases, one student can write the paper alone, however, the paper will be evaluated as if it was written by a group.
 It is important to get started with all the activities early in the semester.

 The TA will have some office time for advising on the term paper.